home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ---

-The HomeKit integration allows you to make your Home Assistant entities available in Apple HomeKit, so they can be controlled from Apple's Home app and Siri.
-This allows you to control devices with Siri that do not natively support HomeKit.
+The HomeKit integration allows you to make your Home Assistant entities available in Apple HomeKit, so they can be controlled from Apple's Home app and Siri; even if those devices do not natively support HomeKit.

 Please make sure that you have read the [considerations](#considerations) listed below to save you some trouble later.
 However, if you do encounter issues, check out the